Convention People's Party: The first All-African Government

 At the age of 39, Kwame Nkrumah became the Leader of Government Business of the first All-African Government whose other ministers included Archie Casely-Hayford, K. A. Gbedemah, Kojo Botsio, Dr A. Ansah Koi, Dr E. O. Asafu-Adjaye, and Mr J. A. Briamah.

-In February 1952, Nkrumah won a significant concession after he successfully persuaded the colonial administration to amend the 1951 constitution to change his title from Leader of Government Business to Prime Minister and the Executive Council recast as the Cabinet.
-From now on, the Prime Minister would rank second to Governor in Cabinet and will preside over the affairs of state in his absence and the first African government would begin to look just like one.
+In February 1952, Nkrumah won a significant concession after he successfully persuaded the colonial administration to amend the 1951 constitution to change his title from Leader of Government Business to Prime Minister, with the Executive Council recast as the Cabinet.
+From now on, the Prime Minister would rank second to Governor in Cabinet and would preside over the affairs of state in his absence and the first African government would begin to look just like one.

 The new government got down to work with the approval and implementation of the five-year and accelerated development plan (see next section).
 The government set up a social welfare department with community developments teams in rural areas undertaking a myriad of local projects ranging from the provision of local schools, to water and public lavatories in towns and villages across country.
-A share of the proceeds from higher cocoa prices on the international market was passed on to the farmers with the Cocoa Marketing Board paying "an unprecedented price of 80s, a load of the main crops 1951–52".
+A share of the proceeds from higher cocoa prices on the international market was passed on to the farmers, with the Cocoa Marketing Board paying "an unprecedented price of 80s, a load of the main crops 1951–52".
 The resumption of the policy of cutting-out swollen-shoot infected trees was also accompanied by increased compensation to farmers affected.

 In its first year of operation, the Cocoa Purchasing Company set up by the government paid loans of over £1 million to farmers to alleviate decades of farmer indebtedness and although the colonial administration had acknowledged posed a danger to the industry, they had failed to deal with it.
 While cocoa prices in the international markets were high, the industry, ravaged by the swollen shoot disease, was in decline.
 The Watson Commission had predicted a possible total disappearance "in 20 years" if this was not tackled head-on.

 The government kicked-off a number projects including the Volta River hydro-electric project and a new harbour at Tema with a connecting railway line to Accra.
 There were also extensions to Takoradi harbour and improvements to Accra harbour.